The small finitistic dimensions of commutative rings

 \centerline { \bf Abstract} Let $R$ be a commutative ring with identity.
 The small finitistic dimension $\fPD(R)$ of $R$ is defined to be the supremum of projective dimensions of $R$-modules with finite projective resolutions.
-In this paper, we characterize a ring $R$ with $\fPD(R)\leq n$ using finitely generated semi-regular ideals, tilting modules or vaguely associated prime ideals.
+In this paper, we characterize a ring $R$ with $\fPD(R)\leq n$ using finitely generated semi-regular ideals, tilting modules, cotilting modules of cofinite type and vaguely associated prime ideals.
 As an application, we obtain that if $R$ is a Noetherian ring, then $\fPD(R)= \sup\{\grade(\m,R)|\m\in \Max(R)\}$ where $\grade(\m,R)$ is the grade of $\m$ on $R$ .
 We also show that a ring $R$ satisfies $\fPD(R)\leq 1$ if and only if $R$ is a $\DW$ ring.
+As applications, we show that the small finitistic dimensions of strong \Prufer\ rings and $\LPVD$s are at most one.
+Moreover, for any given $n\in \mathbb{N}$, we obtain a total ring of quotients $R$ satisfying $\fPD(R)=n$.